dch33/Quad-Sim/QuadSim Release 0.1/ReadMe.txt

 	iv)	Select the "Start" button to begin the animation.
 Adjust the viewing angle by dragging the sliders, or selecting the viewing angle buttons along the right side of the screen

 Acknowledgements:
-The following functions were adapted from Peter Corke's Robotics Toolbox (rvctools), but are covered under the GMU General Public License.
+The following functions were adapted from Peter Corke's Robotics Toolbox (rvctools), but are covered under the GNU General Public License.
 	- circle.m
 	- tb_optparse.m